ironArray/Blosc2-Btune/README.md

 To begin the training process, provide your datasets to the Blosc Development Team.
 We will then perform the training and provide neural network models tailored to your needs, along with general tuning advice for Blosc2.
 In exchange, we request financial contributions to the project.

+Furthermore, we added another mode for supporting lossy compression for datasets made out of images which datatypes are integers.
+This works as a combination of neural networks and heuristic results.

 If interested, please contact us at contact@blosc.org.

 ## Install the Btune wheel